Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Introduction

 Historically, the design of quantum experiments strongly relied on the intuition and creativity of human experts who leverage their experience and come up with blueprints of experiments.
 However, due to the unintuitive phenomena and enormous combinatorial space of the potential designs, it becomes extremely difficult for human researchers to discover more complex quantum setups.
 It might be possible that there are high-quality solutions to experimental design questions far outside of the region where humans' intuition fails.
 How could we possibly find such extraordinary solutions?

 This question has sparked a strong interest in the automated discovery of quantum experiments with computers, overviewed in \cite{krenn2020computer}.
 The invention of these tools for quantum optics experiments \cite{Melvin2016} have indeed overcome experimental limitations and allowed for new avenues in laboratories for entanglement research \cite{babazadeh2017high,srv332experimentmalik,erhard3dghz,kysela2020path}.
-Other automated discovery methods have started to investigate how to design new experiments for advanced quantum metrology \cite{knott2016search,o2019hybrid,nichols2019designing}, quantum communication \cite{wallnofer2020machine,valcarce2022automated}, Bell experiments \cite{melnikov2020setting}, and circuits for photonic continuous-variable quantum computing \cite{arrazola2019machine}.
-This possibility has also inspired researchers to take quantum optics experiments as new benchmarks to test the quality of artificial intelligence (AI) methodologies, for instance, via reinforcement learning \cite{melnikov2018active}, recurrent neural networks \cite{adler2021quantum}, and deep generative models such as variational autoencoders \cite{flam2022learning} or logical AI \cite{cervera2021design}.

 One crucial question is whether we can also learn something about physics from these tools.
 And indeed, several new concepts have been published that were purely discovered through automated design \cite{Melvin2016}, such as a new general idea of entanglement structure \cite{krenn2017entanglement}, and generalized constructions of photonic quantum gates \cite{gao2020computer}.
 Those concepts were discovered by tedious analysis of the computer's solutions, which was time-consuming.
 The problem was that the algorithms were powerful enough to find unknown solutions but had no incentive to present a simple, human-understandable form of it.

 This was solved by the invention of \theseus \cite{theseus}, an efficient algorithm for the discovery of new quantum experiments that can readily be interpreted by humans.
 The key insight was a shift in the representation.
 Rather than describing quantum experiments as quantum optical components on an optical table, experiments are described as graphs of correlations between photons.
 This representation, which has been a derivative of a computer-discovered concept itself, was developed in \cite{graphs1,graphs2,graphs3} -- and allows working with a much more natural representation, which can be translated back at any point to an experiment consisting of optical elements.
 (It should be noted that the representation is independent of photonic graph states for measurement-based quantum computing \cite{raussendorf2001one,raussendorf2003measurement,briegel2009measurement}, and it is so far unknown how to translate among them.)